JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Replace read/write accessors and buffering.
 * Perform savegame decompression in a separate thread.
 * Pre-filter SaveLoad descriptor arrays for current version/mode, for chunks with many objects.
+* Support zstd compression for autosaves and network joins.

 ### AI/GS